Default S3 method

 List specifying the parameters of the theoretical distribution.

-By default, parameters are set to NULL
+By default, parameters are set to NULL and estimated with

 the maximum likelihood method.
 This argument is only considered,